tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 Substitute \\(R = rG \\) and \\(P = kG \\) and we have:
 $$ sG = R + Pe ​$$

-So Bob must just calculate the public key corresponding to the signature (_s.G_) and check that it equals the right-hand side of the last equation above (_R + P.e_), all of which Bob already knows.
+So Bob must just calculate the public key corresponding to the signature (_s.G_) and check that it equals the right-hand side of the last equation above (_R&nbsp;+&nbsp;P.e_), all of which Bob already knows.

 #### Why do we Need the Nonce?